sriram369/sriram369/README.md

-# Sriram | Data Scientist & ML Enthusiast
+# Sriram | Data Scientist & Ai ML Enthusiast

 Welcome!
 I'm a **Johns Hopkins (Carey)** grad student (MS in IS & AI) with a background in Computer Science.
 I build tools that make data easy to understand.